New Zealand Permanent Residence

 In the vast majority of cases, you will first need to apply for residence via any of the pathways available to you (the Skilled Migrant’s points system, a partner in New Zealand, finding a job, etc.)

-In some cases however, you may be granted Permanent Residence outright (without travel conditions).
+In some cases however, you may seek directly a Permanent Resident visa outright (without travel conditions).
 These include: